gocd-contrib/docker-gocd-cli-dojo/README.md

 Please refer to [gocd-cli](https://github.com/gocd-contrib/gocd-cli) documentation to find out more about usage.

+*You may also find this [introductory blog post useful](https://kudulab.io/posts/gocd-preflight-validation/).*

 # Configuration

 You must configure access to your GoCD in order to execute the preflight checks.